 Take action today…

 Happiness is always relative, and I don’t believe anybody can have it all.
 There are ups and downs in life and some difficulties that seem insurmountable.
 But the world around you manifests from the inner world you that you create.
 Think of your life as a play on a stage, you can change the costumes everyone is wearing and even kick them off the stage if needs be.

-For me, the ecstatic rollercoaster-type happiness is something we have glimpses of and is not sustainable daily.
+For me, the ecstatic rollercoaster-type happiness is something we have glimpses of, and is not sustainable daily.
 Happiness is a feeling of joy and peacefulness that I have experienced and am still striving to maintain.
 It is far more realistic to achieve this type of happiness consistently.
 It is ‘joy’ as opposed to ‘happiness’.

 There will always be life’s problems knocking on the door, trying to disturb your peace.
 The trick is to bounce right back and don’t let the bad pebble ripple your waters!
 Keep returning to your ‘happy place’.